determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

 If you are unable to do that successfully, then one or more of the following configuration changes may be required in your ``$HOME/.config/containers/storage.conf`` file:

 #.
-PodMan does not support rootless container storage on distributed file systems (e.g. NFS, Lustre,
+Podman does not support rootless container storage on distributed file systems (e.g. NFS, Lustre,
    GPSF).
 On a typical HPC cluster, user directories are on a distributed file system and the default container storage location of ``$HOME/.local/share/containers/storage`` is therefore not supported.
 If this is the case on your HPC cluster, configure the ``graphroot`` option in your